 Understanding Blood Draw Requirements in DWIs

 Nobody wants to have their personal space invaded or their bodily integrity compromised.
-But police officers often obtain blood samples from people during Driving While Intoxicated (DWI) investigations to determine that person’s Blood Alcohol Concentration (BAC).
+But police officers often order DWI blood tests from people during Driving While Intoxicated (DWI) investigations to determine that person’s Blood Alcohol Concentration (BAC).
 BAC refers to the percent of alcohol in a person’s bloodstream and is a factor when determining whether to file a DWI charge.
 Understanding blood draws in DWI cases can be confusing because the legal process of taking a blood sample is a complicated area of the law.
 As with other DWI laws, there are legal requirements that must be met for a blood draw after a DWI, BWI, or DUI arrest.

-Many in the legal community consider Mimi a knowledgeable criminal attorney on the subject of DWI due her 25 years of experience and board certification in DWI Defense by the NCDD.
-Mimi knows that any DWI arrest can cause a great deal of stress and anxiety.
+Many in the legal community consider Mimi Coffey a knowledgeable criminal attorney on the subject of DWI due her 25 years of experience and board certification in DWI Defense by the NCDD.
+Mimi knows that any Texas DWI arrest can cause a great deal of stress and anxiety.
 She also knows that the fear of the moment can sometimes cloud a person’s memory of the arrest.
 Mimi conducts a full case evaluation to determine the strongest points of a client’s case, and to help them refresh their memory of the arrest.
 During this evaluation, Mimi goes over all of the evidence, including video, and gives recommendations on how best to proceed.